ReMe: Scaffolding Personalized Cognitive Training via Controllable LLM-Mediated Conversations: Pilot Study: Usability and Engagement Signals

+We conducted a community outreach pilot study to assess feasibility signals of ReMe in a low-support setting, focusing on usability and engagement rather than cognitive efficacy.
+The pilot was conducted on World Alzheimer's Day following a public awareness lecture.
+After a brief introduction, participants voluntarily tried both puzzles on designated devices and completed a questionnaire.

+\textbf{Ethics and privacy.} The pilot study was approved by the Institutional Review Board (IRB).
+To minimize privacy risks, the Life Recall puzzle used a pre-set image as a case study rather than participants' personal life logs.
+As a result, the pilot is limited to evaluating the interaction flow and usability of Life Recall with generic content; testing with participants' own life-log data remains an important next step.
+No identifiable personal information was collected or retained, and all session data were cleared after the session concluded.

-Of the participants, 84.38\% had at least a high school education, 37.5\% were on daily medication for chronic conditions, and 75\% reported using their mobile phone for more than two hours per day.
-Furthermore, 25\% had previous experience with cognitive training software, and half of these individuals found the interfaces of previous tools unfriendly.
+\textbf{Participants.} We report questionnaire results from 32 participants aged 50 years or older (n=32).
+Age distribution was: 50--60 (n=9, 28.13\%), 60--70 (n=15, 46.88\%), and 70+ (n=8, 25.00\%).
+Gender distribution was: female (n=23, 71.88\%) and male (n=9, 28.13\%).
+Within the same analysis sample, 84.38\% reported at least a high-school education, 37.50\% reported taking daily medication for chronic conditions, and 75.00\% reported using a mobile phone for more than 2 hours per day.
+In addition, 25.00\% reported prior experience with cognitive training software, and half of these participants reported that the interfaces of previous tools were unfriendly.

-Regarding difficulty, 81.25\% of participants rated both puzzles as moderately challenging (2-4 on a 5-point scale).
-In terms of engagement, 71.88\% found the Guessing Word Puzzle enjoyable, while 75.00\% reported the same for the Life Recall Puzzle (scoring 3 or higher on a 5-point scale).
-Furthermore, 81.
-25\% of the participants felt that the interaction with both puzzles was smooth and intuitive (2-4 on a 5-point scale).